hashicorp/vault/website/source/guides/secret-mgmt/cubbyhole.html.md

 ### <a name="step1"></a>Step 1: Create and wrap a token
 (**Persona:** admin)

+To solve the [challenge](#challenge) addressed in this guide:

+1. More privileged token (`admin`) wraps a secret only the expecting client can read
+2. The receiving client (`app`) unwraps the secret to obtain the token

 When the response to `vault token-create` request is wrapped, Vault inserts the generated token into the cubbyhole of a single-use token, returning that single-use wrapping token.
 Retrieving the secret requires an unwrap operation against this wrapping token.

 In this scenario, an [admin user](#personas) creates a token using response wrapping.
 To perform the steps in this guide, first create a policy for the app.

 `apps-policy.hcl`: